woheller69/FreeDroidWarn/README.md

     Type "adb install your.apk"

-    Check confirmation box on phone and agree if asked

 Your app will be installed

-    Optional: Switch off USB debugging until you need it again
+    Optional (Recommended): Switch off USB debugging in Developer Options until you need it again

 ### Installation of the library in your Android project